-1) On your keyboard, press the Windows Logo key and I at the same time to fire up the Settings window.
-Then, select Privacy.
+1) On your keyboard, press the Windows Logo key and I at the same time to open the Settings window.
+Then, select Privacy and Microphone.

-Below you’ll see another toggle for Allow apps to access your microphone.
+3) Below you’ll see another toggle for Let apps access your microphone.
 Also turn it on if it’s been set to Off.

 3) Scroll down and head to the part of Choose which apps can access your microphone.
 You won’t see Steam or CS:GO there but you can toggle on the apps related to your audio output.
 For instance, if you use Skype to communicate in games, make sure you turn its toggle on.